Peligrietzer/feral_machines/posts/parasitic_disengagement.md

 here.
 Any chance of sculpting the adversary's political memeplex is lost, along with any chance of adapting to their tactics.
 All that's left is a sort of delirium, steered only by the vagaries of the attention economy.

+---

+# Afterthoughts

+---

+## Disclaimer

+It should be underscored that this is a quick and dirty model.
+Its application is useful, in some cases, as a thought experiment, but it makes no pretension to sufficiency in describing political or institutional dynamics.

+## Drift

+I should write something longer about "drift", at some point.
+There's a certain context-specificity at play, which isn't really remarked upon, when I say, for example, that the abandonment of a political engagement to memetic drift will leave it to be "steered only by the vagaries of the attention economy".
+Of course, the attention economy plays a selective game of its own, and brings a very definite fitness function to bear on the populations it governs.
+"Drift", here, is only drift, as opposed to selection, relative to a _particular_ fitness landscape.
+Is this the case for all cases of drift?
+It would depend, I suppose, on how tractable the fallback fitness landscape is -- to what extent are the selective pressures it exerts _adaptable_, and to what extent are they endurable only as noise?